Geological hazards - Observations, Measurements, Modelling

 Presentation

-Natural disasters and risks are one of the major issues of our society.
-The "Geological Hazards" master's degree trains students in the understanding and characterization of hazards and associated geological processes, at all scales of time and space, from earthquakes, volcanoes or tsunamis to landslide and stability issues.
+Natural disasters and risks are one of the major challenges facing our society.
+The "Geological Hazards" master's program trains students to understand and characterize hazards and associated geological processes, on all time and space scales, from earthquakes, volcanoes and tsunamis to landslides and ground stability.

 The training is based on four axes: